 How the work works

-Clients come to SlendyStuff for practical help, direct communication, and custom problem solving.
+Clients come to SlendyStuff for practical help, direct communication, and work that does not feel stale the second it launches.

 This is not built like a generic agency and it is not built like a scripted help desk.
-The point is to understand the real problem, explain what matters, and get you to a usable result.
+The point is to understand the real problem, explain what matters, and get you to a usable result that still makes sense later.

 Approach